ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: X32DBG Settings](Images/3-2-11.png)

 Now I can step through (F9) twice and break on the loading of *Lab03-02.dll*.
 Then remove **Break on DLL Load** setting change.
-Also, take a snapshot!
+Also, take snapshots!